Install a single node Self Hosted Controller in Bare Metal/VM server environments.

 - Create an instance/node with the specifications described in Infrastructure Requirements

 - Create wildcard DNS entries for the Controller domains mentioned in DNS Record Creation above, and point their A record to node/LB IP addresses

 - (Optional) Generate a wildcard certificate for the FQDN which is signed by a CA. Alternatively, configure the controller to use self-signed certificates

-Click here to download the controller installation package to the instance
+Click here to download the controller installation package to the Bare Metal/VM server.

 tar -xf rafay-controller-v*.tar.gz

-metadata.name: **Name of the controller. spec.networking.interface: Interface for controller traffic [optional] spec.deployment.ha: True if its HA controller. spec.repo.*.path: Path of the tar location spec.app-config.generate-self-signed-certs: Generates and uses self signed certs for incoming core traffic. spec.star-domain: Wildcard FQDN (*.example.com) spec.override-config.global.enable_hosted_dns_server: True if DNS is not available. spec.app-config.logo: Display logo in UI. spec.override-config.localprovisioner.basePath: Path for PVC volumes. spec.override-config.core-registry-path: Path for registry images. spec.override-config.etcd-path: Path where etcd data is saved.
+metadata.name: Name of the controller. spec.networking.interface: Interface for controller traffic [optional] spec.deployment.ha: True if its HA controller. spec.repo.*.path: Path of the tar location.
+There are multiple paths to update. spec.app-config.generate-self-signed-certs: Generates and uses self signed certs for incoming core traffic. spec.star-domain: Wildcard FQDN (*.example.com) spec.override-config.global.enable_hosted_dns_server: True if DNS is not available. spec.app-config.logo: Display logo in UI. spec.override-config.localprovisioner.basePath: Path for PVC volumes. spec.override-config.core-registry-path: Path for registry images. spec.override-config.etcd-path: Path where etcd data is saved.

 - Start initializing the Controller using the command shown below

 - Once initialization is complete, copy the admin config file to the home directory to access the kube controller API from CLI.